 Moments before a jury was selected in the Grand Court trial of 27‑year-old Levi Ambrose Powell and 28‑year-old Toria Angella Terry, the duo entered guilty pleas to two counts of handling stolen goods.

-In December of this year, Terry went to CashWiz, a local pawn shop, to sell a Breitling Avenger watch and a pair of diamond stud earrings.
+In December of last year, Terry went to CashWiz, a local pawn shop, to sell a Breitling Avenger watch and a pair of diamond stud earrings.
 Both items had an estimated retail value of more than US$8,500.
 Days later, police matched the items to a list of goods stolen during a burglary, which led to Terry’s arrest and subsequent charging on suspicion of handling stolen goods.

 When faced with the charges, Terry denied the allegations and stated that she had received the items from Powell, and that she had questioned him about the origins of the jewellery.